-- 8. Bibliography with complete literature citations including titles and all authors.
-Uploaded document. - 9.
-Budget.
-The applicant must complete the online budget table showing how the \$15,000 US research allowance will be spent.
-Allowable categories are tuition reimbursement, fringe benefits, research supplies, travel, animal/human subjects costs and other (must be explained in the budget justification).
+- a.
+Predoctoral applicants must complete the online budget table showing how the U.S. \$15,000 research allowance will be spent.
+Allowable categories are tuition reimbursement, fringe benefits, research supplies, travel, animal/human subjects costs and others (must be explained in the Budget Justification).
 Indirect costs are not allowed.
-The stipend will be included automatically and cannot be changed or reallocated. - 10.
-Budget justification.
-Provide a detailed justification for each item on the budget.
+The stipend will be included automatically and cannot be changed or reallocated. - b.
+Postdoctoral applicants must enter the number of years' experience at the top of the budget table.
+The table will then show a \$27,500 stipend (50% of the award).
+The remaining \$27,500 can be allocated among these allowable categories: additional stipend, tuition reimbursement, fringe benefits, research supplies, travel, animal/human subjects' costs and others (must be explained in the Budget Justification).
+Indirect costs are not allowed. - 9.
+Budget Justification: Provide a detailed justification for each item on the budget.
 Include calculation(s) used.
-Uploaded document. - 11.
-Inclusion of human subjects and/or vertebrate animals: Applications that use human subjects or vertebrate animals must address issues of protections, including the applicable issues listed below. (up to 5,000 characters, spaces included) Note that ethical approvals from the applicant organization are required before an award will be made.
-These approvals do not serve in lieu of the information requested below. - a.
-HUMAN SUBJECTS (defined as living individuals) - i.
-Scientifically justify the involvement of human subjects in the proposed research. - ii.
-Describe in detail the plan for the involvement of human subjects in the proposed research. - iii.
-Describe in detail the potential risks to participants and measures to be taken to protect human subjects from those research risks. - iv.
-For clinical trials, describe plans for data and safety monitoring, including the description of a data and safety monitoring board if necessary. - v.
-If the project proposes no involvement of human subjects but uses existing human data or biological specimens, justify the claim of noninvolvement of human subjects.
+Uploaded document. - 10.
+Human Subjects and/or Vertebrate Animals: 5,000 character maximum, spaces included.
+Applications that use human subjects or vertebrate animals must address issues of protections, including the applicable issues listed below.
+Please state if no human or vertebrate animals will be used in the project.
+Note that ethical approvals from the applicant organization are required before an award will be made.
+These approvals do not serve in lieu of the information requested below. - Human participants (defined as living individuals) - Scientifically justify the involvement of human subjects in the proposed research. - Describe in detail the plan for the involvement of human subjects in the proposed research. - Describe in detail the potential risks to participants and measures to be taken to protect human subjects from those research risks. - For clinical trials, describe plans for data and safety monitoring, including the description of a data and safety monitoring board if necessary. - If the project proposes no involvement of human subjects but uses existing human data or biological specimens, justify the claim of non-involvement of human subjects.